-- of approval.
-If you change the location of the STEPS item and do not inform ST you may not receive the allocated funding. - All records must be kept for a minimum of 5 years following entry into the scheme.
+- All records must be kept for a minimum of 5 years following entry into the scheme.
 Records include invoices, receipts, permits, maps, photos and consents. - Any breach of cross-compliance noted during an on farm inspection may be reported to the EA. - All work must comply with relevant environmental legislation, have the appropriate planning permissions, and meet the latest building control regulations and British Standards. - Specialist On Farm Advice (SOFA) visits are a requirement for some STEPS items.
 Refusal or cancellation of the visit without rearrangement will result in the STEPS application being terminated or funding withheld.